 Top tip: If you are digging up a patch of lawn – take up the top layer of turf first and stack your pieces of turf upside down.
 It’ll soon turn into some homemade top soil you’ll be able to dig back into your veg patch for some extra nutrients!

 Raised vegetable beds

 If you decide your soil just isn’t going to work for you, then raised vegetable beds make a simple solution to growing your own.
 You can easily make your own too using whatever you have to hand – be it some old sleepers (we wish!), planks of wood or pallets.
 Still struggling?
-How about using a couple of old tyres?
-Breeze blocks or maybe even making use of an old piece of furniture you’ve fallen out of love with?
+How about using a couple of old tyres, breeze blocks or maybe even make use of an old piece of furniture you’ve fallen out of love with?
 The options are endless.
 Fill with top soil and compost for a veg seed’s dream come true.
 Short on compost?
 Use garden soil to fill and then top up with compost and fork through.

 Any good gardener will tell you the secret to a successful veg patch is all in the planning.
 Get stuck into the planting too quickly and you’ll struggle to know what’s what, and have a lot of wasted effort.
-First thing’s first – if you’re planning on growing veg on the regular, you’re going to need a plan for crop rotation!
+First things first – if you’re planning on growing veg on the regular, you’re going to need a plan for crop rotation!
 Divide your veg patch into groups of 3 or 4 so you can do a basic crop rotation over the next few years to get the most out of your soil and avoid unnecessary pests and diseases.
 The basic rule of thumb is to group your veg into categories of:

 - brassicas (cabbage, cauliflower, kale)